puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`name`

-The title of the bind resource, composed of the title of the cs vserver and the title of the responder policy: 'csvserver_name/policy_name'.
+The title of the bind resource, composed of the title of the csvserver and the title of the responder policy: 'csvserver_name/policy_name'.

 #####`priority`